-Michael Hastings Car Crash Conspiracy Solved By Wikileaks Vault 7?
+Michael Hastings Car Crash Conspiracy Solved By WikiLeaks Vault 7?

 — WikiLeaks (@wikileaks) June 19, 2013

 While the Los Angeles Police Department found no signs of foul play, conspiracy theorists were not satisfied with the official explanation behind the accident.
 Michael had already made several enemies within the U.S. government.
-Perhaps the most notable was U.S. Army general Stanley McChrystal, who was fired from his position as commander of NATO’s International Security Assistance Force in the Afghanistan war due to Hastings’ reporting.
+Perhaps the most notable was U.S. Army General Stanley McChrystal, who was fired from his position as commander of NATO’s International Security Assistance Force in the Afghanistan war due to Hastings’ reporting.
 The reporter said that he later received death threats from people associated with the McChrystal Group, a Virginia-based consulting firm.

 In the days before his death, Michael himself reportedly asked a neighbor if he could borrow her car because he was concerned his own was being tampered with, reported Newser.
-His family doesn’t, however, seem to take this as evidence that Hastings was murdered, but rather links it to a long stream of paranoia brought on by his work investigating the U.S. government, PTSD and drug use.
+His family doesn’t, however, seem to take this as evidence that Hastings was murdered, but rather links it to a long stream of paranoia brought on by his work investigating the U.S. government, PTSD, and drug use.

-The drug use included a long-term on-and-off battle with alcoholism as well as dabbling in marijuana, DMT and meth, which was found in his system by the coroner upon his death.
+The drug use included a long-term on-and-off battle with alcoholism as well as dabbling in marijuana, DMT, and meth, which was found in his system by the coroner upon his death.
 In a lengthy profile characterizing the deceased reporter as irascible and unpredictable, New York Magazine reported anecdotes of him repeatedly referring to a Wall Street Journal reporter with whom he quarreled as a “c**t” and accelerating to 90 miles per hour while driving as his wife read him a critical review of one of his books.

 “As they were driving, [his wife] was e-mailed a review of the book.
 Michael asked his wife to read it aloud.
 ‘From the opening sentence, you could tell what it was leading up to,’ [his friend] recalls.
 ‘It was more and more faint praise; you could see the hammer coming.’
 Hastings, fuming, said, ‘All right, that’s enough.’
 But after a minute of silence, he said, ‘All right, read the rest.’
 As his wife read on, the car moved faster and faster on the expressway.
 Finally, the friend in the front seat, said, ‘Mike, do you know we’re going 90?’
 Hastings, oblivious, slowed down.
 The squall had passed.
 ‘We could have died in a car crash that day,’ Cullen says.”

 Other experts have not been so convinced that the car crash that killed Michael was brought on by paranoia and drugs.
-Just a week after the accident, former U.S. National Coordinator for Security, Infrastructure Protection, and Counter-terrorism Richard Clarke told Huffington Post that technology capable of hacking a vehicle was plausible.
+Just a week after the accident, former U.S. National Coordinator for Security, Infrastructure Protection, and Counter-terrorism Richard Clarke told the Huffington Post that technology capable of hacking a vehicle was plausible.
 Furthermore, all of the computers on board were melted in the crash, leaving little trace for an investigation and certainly not enough for the LAPD’s capabilities to uncover anything.

 “What has been revealed as a result of some research at universities is that it’s relatively easy to hack your way into the control system of a car, and to do such things as cause acceleration when the driver doesn’t want acceleration, to throw on the brakes when the driver doesn’t want the brakes on, to launch an air bag… You can do some really highly destructive things now, through hacking a car, and it’s not that hard.
 So if there were a cyber attack on the car — and I’m not saying there was.
 I think whoever did it would probably get away with it.”

-Does the new Wikileaks Vault 7 revelation about hacking vehicles warrant another look into the Michael Hastings’ car crash accident conspiracy theory?
+Does the new WikiLeaks Vault 7 revelation about hacking vehicles warrant another look into the Michael Hastings’ car crash accident conspiracy theory?

-[Featured Image by Paul Morigi/Getty Images for The Guardian]
+[Featured Image by Paul Morigi/Getty Images]